The Strange Case of the Vibrating Breast

 “Some possible causes may include muscle twitching – breast tissue does have a small amount of muscle in it, and these muscles may involuntarily contract, like a muscle spasm you might feel in a larger muscle.
 The chest-wall muscles behind the breast tissue might also contract or spasm.”

-But from reading all of your stories, I think I can safely say the vibration often goes away after several weeks.
-And your vibrating breast, though annoying, is not a breast cancer symptom – at least according to any of the responsible sources that track and report breast cancer symptoms.
+Judging by reader feedback, the vibration often goes away after several weeks.
+And your vibrating breast, though annoying, isn’t a breast cancer symptom – at least according to any of the responsible sources that track and report breast cancer symptoms.